I am currently a Senior Research Engineer at Qualcomm AI Research Korea, where I work on developing more human-like, real-time voice agents.

-I am a Ph.D. candidate at the Data Science & AI Lab (DSAIL) at Seoul National University (SNU).
+I received my Ph.D. as a candidate at the Data Science & AI Lab (DSAIL) at Seoul National University (SNU).

-My research primarily focuses on speech synthesis (text-to-speech, voice conversion) and speech large language and dialog models (speech LLMs), and I have also researched generative models on other domains (vision, NLP, ...).
+My research there primarily focused on speech synthesis (text-to-speech, voice conversion) and speech large language and dialog models (speech LLMs), and I also explored generative models in other domains (vision, NLP, ...).

 I received my B.S. in Electrical and Computer Engineering from Seoul National University.